 The automotive industry was one of the first to apply quality standards and continues to lead the way in this area via its commitment to ongoing improvement.
-AENOR has been working in the automobile sector since
+AENOR has been working in the automobile sector since1997 with more than

 All companies that manufacture parts for the automotive industry, assembly plants, repair workshops, bodywork companies, car, lorry and motorbike dealers, tachograph technical centres, manufacturers of equipment for road safety signs and motorcyclist protection systems and many of their components are subject to certification.
 They have an ally in AENOR as it will contribute to the improvement of their competitiveness through the application of conformity assessment activities.